 To include a new faculty book to the list, please contact Ann Healy Guarnaccia, assistant director of academic programming and faculty liaison.View Faculty Book List

 Princeton University's Community Auditing Program (CAP) enables members of the community, high school graduates ages 18 and above, to audit, University lectures as a "silent student" on a non-credit basis for $200 per course unless otherwise noted.
 Auditors must live in New Jersey or be within a 50-mile radius of Princeton University.
 On average, 125-150 classes are available each semester for auditing.
 No credit or certification is given for CAP classes.
 However, certified teachers currently working in New Jersey and Au Pairs may obtain written verification for classes they have audited.Learn More about CAP

 Before you hit the stadium, hit the classroom!
 Prior to selected home football games, the Alumni Association provides alumni and friends with a chance to sample intellectual life on campus before catching up with classmates at tailgates and cheering on the Tigers on the gridiron.
 Registration is not required for the lecture.

-The Pre-read program, initiated by President Eisgruber in 2013, introduces the incoming class to the intellectual life of the University.
-First-year students read and discuss a book that President Eisgruber selects that is mailed to them prior to their arrival on campus.
-Incoming class members then participate in Pre-read discussions with student leaders during Orientation Week and with President Eisgruber in the residential colleges and elsewhere on campus over the course of the academic year.
-Alumni also are encouraged to read and discuss the Pre-read selection.
+The Pre-read program, initiated by President Eisgruber in 2013, introduces new students to Princeton’s vibrant intellectual life.
+Members of the incoming class join together to read and discuss a book that President Eisgruber selects and sends to new students prior to their arrival on campus.
+First year students then participate in Pre-read discussions with student leaders during Orientation Week and with President Eisgruber over the course of the academic year.

 - Watch the Class of 2024 Pre-read Assembly